Methodist Hospital (Philadelphia)

-Methodist Hospital is a hospital in the Lower Moyamensing neighborhood of South Philadelphia, affiliated with Thomas Jefferson University Hospital, Jefferson Hospital for Neuroscience and Thomas Jefferson University.
+Methodist Hospital is a hospital in the Lower Moyamensing neighborhood of South Philadelphia, affiliated with Jefferson Health, Thomas Jefferson University Hospital, Jefferson Hospital for Neuroscience and Thomas Jefferson University.
 Incorporated in 1881 and opened in 1892, Methodist serves patients in Philadelphia and the surrounding communities.

 History

 Methodist Hospital was founded by Dr. Scott Stewart, a Methodist physician in Philadelphia, who dedicated $250,000 in his will to assist in building the hospital and a nursing school.
 The hospital was incorporated in 1881 and ground was broken in 1888.
 The hospital and nursing school opened in 1892 as Methodist Episcopal Hospital.

 The hospital affiliated with Jefferson Medical College in 1950 and became a division of Thomas Jefferson University Hospital in 1996.

 Departments and services

 Methodist Hospital provides medical services across a number of specialized centers, programs, departments and divisions.